sokanacollectiveCRM/documentation/docs/backend/project-structure.md

 ### `src/` Directory

-The source directory contains all the application code.
-Everything is organized into specific subdirectories based on their functionality.
+The main source folder containing all application logic.
+It is organized into domain-driven subdirectories following clean architecture principles (e.g., controllers, use cases, repositories, etc.).

-### `config/`
+### `routes/`

-Contains configuration files for external services and application settings.

-- `supabase.js`: Configuration for Supabase database connection and authentication
+Entry point for all API requests.

 ### `controllers/`

-Houses the business logic for the application, separating it from the route definitions.

-- `authController.js`: Handles user authentication and authorization logic
+Contains the logic for handling HTTP requests.
+Controllers receive input from routes, invoke use cases, and return responses.
+Controllers should never directly interact with a repository or service, it is solely to handle requests and responses.

+### `usecases/`

+Implements application-specific logic using entities and repositories.
+These represent “actions” a user or system can perform.
+These also should not directly handle a database action, nor should it directly front a request.
+This acts as a reusable piece of logic that works with any kind of database service.

+### `services/`

+Contains service logic for external APIs, utilities, and third-party integrations that don’t belong directly in business logic.

+### `repositories/`

+Defines interfaces and implementations for database requests.
+Repositories abstract how data is fetched or stored (e.g., from Supabase, PostgreSQL, etc.).

 ### `middleware/`

-Contains Express middleware functions that process requests before they reach the route handlers.
+Express middleware functions that intercept requests for authentication, logging, validation, and role checking.

-- `authMiddleware.js`: Handles authentication verification and user session management
+### `domains/`

+Error checking abstractions

+### `entities/`

+Classes that represent business logic, such as users, clients, request forms, etc.

-### `routes/`
+### `utils/`

-Defines API endpoints and connects them to their corresponding controllers.

-- `authRoutes.js`: Authentication-related routes (login, signup, etc.)
+Contains reusable functions.

-### `server.js`
+### `server.ts`

 The main application file that: